din/compose/README.md

 ###  8.6. <a name='DataManagement'></a>Data Management

-On the one hand, Compose favours decentralised data storage: each component has its own store (one or many), that holds the component's state validates it and performs actions with the services.
+On the one hand, Compose favours decentralised data storage: each component has its own store (one or many) that holds the component's state, validates it, and performs actions with the services.

 On the other hand, services can also have their own stores, making data available globally to all components.
-This enables developers to recreate familiar Redux-like storage solutions, where services encapsulate stores and actions on the stores, and views rely on the services' stores to display reactive constantly changing data.
+This enables developers to recreate familiar Redux-like storage solutions, where services encapsulate stores and actions on the stores, and views rely on the services' stores to display reactive, constantly changing data.

 Which way data is stored in a particular application is never specified by Compose itself—the pattern is chosen by the developer.